The Charlatans (1995 album): Overview

 In addition to his regular role, Burgess played distorted bass on "Tell Everyone" and "Toothache" as he felt that there was "not enough bass" on their albums.
-The album's title went through multiple names, include Crashin' In, Crashin' Out, Live It Like You Love It, Look at Us, Nine Acre Court, Smiling and You Start a Riot.
+The album's title went through multiple names, including Crashin' In, Crashin' Out, Live It Like You Love It, Look at Us, Nine Acre Court, Smiling, and You Start a Riot.
 During the initial writing phase, Burgess referred to it as First Shag in Ages, referring to a quote by Irvine Welsh.
 This title appeared on vinyl versions of the album, written between the leadout grooves.
 Wills said the band decided to self-title it as they "finally felt themselves to be in control".

 Tracks

-"Nine Acre Court" came about following an evening spent in clubbing in Bristol; its title referred to flats in Salford, where Collins' girlfriend lived and he wrote some material for the album at.
-The song's introduction was taken from a tape that drummer Jon Brookes had made of himself walking around Oxford Street in London, before being stopped members of the Jesus Army, ending with the sound of a bus turning up.
+"Nine Acre Court" came about following an evening spent clubbing in Bristol; its title referred to flats in Salford, where Collins' girlfriend lived, and he wrote some material for the album.
+The song's introduction was taken from a tape that drummer Jon Brookes had made of himself walking around Oxford Street in London before being stopped by members of the Jesus Army, ending with the sound of a bus turning up.
 Burgess did not appear on the track as he had to "entertain an A&R man [from Beggars Banquet] that everyone was trying to avoid".
-"Feeling Holy" existed as an instrumental that Blunt, Brookes and keyboardist Rob Collins had written for sometime, which Burgess felt came across as akin to "Jesus Hairdo", a track from Up to Our Hips.
-Wills wrote that "Just Lookin" was "concerned [with] the death of youth spirit in the UK", which Burgess attributed to Tories being in power, as well as Burgess being told that he would not amount to anything during his upbringing.
+"Feeling Holy" existed as an instrumental that Blunt, Brookes, and keyboardist Rob Collins had written for sometime, which Burgess felt came across as akin to "Jesus Hairdo", a track from Up to Our Hips.
+Wills wrote that "Just Lookin" was "concerned [with] the death of youth spirit in the UK", which Burgess attributed to Tories being in power as well as Burgess being told that he would not amount to anything during his upbringing.
 He wanted it to evoke "Blowin' in the Wind" (1963) by Bob Dylan, while the chorus was similar to "Bring On the Lucie (Freda Peeple)" (1973) by John Lennon.
 Burgess wrote the lyrics in a pub on Wardour Street in London; Mark Collins thought his guitarwork in it recalled P. P. Arnold's version of "Angel of the Morning" (1967).